If you are using an anti-virus software, please add the list of folders to exclude from antivirus scans. Folders to Exclude from Antivirus Scans

 If the certificate does not have a .cer extension, select View All Types.

-If successful, you will see your newly installed certificate in the list.
+If successful, your newly installed certificate displays in the list.
 If you receive an error stating that the request or private key cannot be found, make sure you are using the correct certificate and that you are installing it to the same server that you generated the CSR on.
-If you are sure of those two things, you may just need to create a new Certificate Request and reissue/replace the certificate.
+If you are sure of those two things, you may just need to create a new Certificate Request and reissue / replace the certificate.
 Contact your certificate authority if you have problems with this.

 Bind the Certificate to a Website